Omicksjay12345/AIRLINE-PASSENGER-SATISFACTION-ANALYSIS/README.md

 The dataset provides comprehensive information suitable for evaluating passenger experience and identifying key drivers of airline satisfaction.

 ### Data Cleaning and Processing ###
 To ensure accurate and reliable insights, the dataset was reviewed for completeness, consistency, and quality.
-The cleaning process involved checking for missing values, incorrect data types, inconsistencies, and supplicate records.
+The cleaning process involved checking for missing values, incorrect data types, inconsistencies, and duplicate records.
 Overall, the dataset was well-structured, with standardized fields and valid entries.

 Key steps taken during cleaning included:
 -	Replacing zeros in service rating columns with NaN where they represented “Not Applicable.”